 Demand is the maximum amount of power, measured in kilowatts (kW), consumed at one point in time.
 Energy is the total amount of electricity consumed by the customer during the billing period, and is measured in Kilowatt-Hours (kWh).

-Demand is the power the community needs every moment of the day, and is recorded in Kilowatts (kW).
-Energy is the total amount of electricity consumed due to this demand, and is recorded in Kilowatt-Hours (kWH).
-It’s similar to the relationship between a car’s speed and the odometer.
+It’s similar to the relationship between a car’s speed and its odometer.
 The total distance the car travels (energy) is recorded by the odometer.
 The car will speed up and slow down, but as long as it is traveling, the odometer will continue to turn.
 The higher the speed of the car (demand), the faster the odometer turns.

 How is peak demand determined?

-The demand for your facility is periodically read and saved.
-This reading will determine the highest kW demanded by your facility, known as peak demand, which is then billed.
-Peak demand is billed because OUC has to provide that level of power in order for your equipment to run at its highest operating demand.
+Most businesses have a meter that tracks and records demand in 15-minute intervals for each billing period.
+A customer is billed for the highest 15-minute kW demanded used by their facility, known as peak demand.
+OUC must be able to provide that level of power in order for the customer’s equipment to run at its highest operating need.